jmluong11/Active-Directory/README.md

 - <b>Another way of viewing is going to "Active Directory Users and Computers" -> "Computers"<br>
 - <b>"CLIENT1" is the computer that's connected to the domain controller in which any username that was created from the previous script that was ran can be used to log into that specific PC.<br>

+<h3>Congratulations!
+By completing all the steps in this lab, you have successfully created a simple Active Directory that creates a controlled gateway for users to use their personal devices to connect to the internet via the domain controller.
+This lab can relate to everyday life since schools contain it's own devices that connect to a private network and then to the internet, but restricted in several ways for security from the outside world.
+The same can be said for many corporations or the government as many employees have laptop devices that contain crucial information that's connected to a protected private network but also can access the internet at the same time. </h3>